GenericMappingTools/gmt/doc_modern/rst/source/psconvert.rst

     Sandwich the current *psfile* between an optional background (**-Mb**) and optional foreground (**-Mf**) Postscript plots.
 These files are expected to be stand-alone plots that will align when stacked.

-.. _-P:

-**-P**
-    Force Portrait mode.
-All Landscape mode plots will be rotated back so that they show unrotated in Portrait mode.
-This is practical when converting to image formats or preparing EPS or PDF plots for inclusion in documents.

 .. _-Q: